xiv-gear-planner/gear-planner/DEBUGGING.md

 # Quick Debugging Tips

-On top of the usual debugging tools available in any web app frontend, there are additional debugging facilities specific to Xivgear.
+On top of the usual debugging tools available in any web app frontend, there are additional debugging facilities specific to XivGear.
 These are accessible from your browser's Javascript console.

 ## Builtin Global Variables